-If Council is satisfied that a building or part of a building is dangerous, affected, or insanitary, Council may exercise any of its powers or perform any of its functions applicable to that building or part of the building under the Dangerous, Affected, and Insanitary Buildings Policy (the DAIB Policy) or the Act's provisions.
+If Council is satisfied that a building or part of a building is dangerous, affected, or insanitary, Council may exercise any of its powers or perform any of its functions to that building or part of the building under the Act's provisions.

-When exercising its power under the DAIB Policy, Council must be satisfied that the thresholds of dangerous, affected, or insanitary have been met under the provisions set out in the Act.
-In some instances, dependent on the complexity of a case, Council will seek professional advice as required, and must give due regard to that advice as part of their investigation.
+When exercising its power, Council must be satisfied that the thresholds of dangerous, affected, or insanitary have been met under the provisions set out in the Act.
+In most cases, Council will seek professional advice on these aspects.